sparkspay/SparksMasternodeInstall/README.md

 * If not, use [this guide](https://www.digitalocean.com/community/tutorials/how-to-install-git-on-ubuntu-14-04) to install Git.

 ## The short version
-* install the Sparks wallet on your Mac or Windows PC
+* Install the Sparks wallet on your Mac or Windows PC
-* Send exactly 1000spk to your self
+* Send exactly 1000 SPK to your self (generate a new address for each new masternode)
-* document the address you sent the spk tools
+* Wait for at least 15 confirmations, then type this in the wallet console.
-* mastenode outputs
+* `mastenode outputs`

 * Log onto your VPS and execute the following
 * `git clone https://github.com/sparkspay/SparksMasternodeInstall`